nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Using the examples in this Guide
 The examples given in this guide are formatted with the following conventions:

+`commandword PARAMETERS`

+**Command Word**
-**Command Words** - Command words are the first word in any command.\
+- Command word is the first word in any command.
-They are written in lowercase.
-These include examples such as `linkcontact` or `edit`.
+- It is written in lowercase.
+- These include examples such as `linkcontact` or `edit`.

+**Parameters**
-**Parameters** - Parameters are the words that follow the command word.\
+- Parameters are the words that follow the command word.
-They are written in UPPERCASE.
-These include examples such as `INDEX` or `PHONE`.
+- Parameters are written in UPPERCASE.
+- These include examples such as `INDEX` or `PHONE`.
-Parameters are meant to be replaced by the user with the relevant information.
+- Parameters are meant to be replaced by the user with the relevant information.
+- All parameters are required unless wrapped with `[square brackets]`.

+**Example**
-**Example** - Examples are shown in the format `commandword + parameters`.\
+- Examples are shown in the format `commandword + parameters`.
-This is followed by the expected outcome of the command.
-These includ examples such as `newcontact n/John Doe p/98765432`.
+- This is followed by the expected outcome of the command.
+- These include examples such as `newcontact n/John Doe p/98765432`.
-These are meant to be used as a reference for the user to see how the command should be formatted.
+- These are meant to be used as a reference for the user to see how the command should be formatted.
-The expected action of this command is written behind.
+- The expected action of this command is written behind.

 --------------------------------------------------------------------------------------------------------------------